How to look at your energy consumption on the web

 3. Add a user to your database, create a user with minimal privileges SELECT and INSERT.

-4. Note down your database name, username and password you will need them again soon.
+4. Note down your database name, username and password, you'll need them again soon.

 Setup database with phpMyAdmin